PowerShell/DscResources/StyleGuidelines.md

 ### Indentation
 For all indentation, use **4** spaces instead of tabs.
 There should be no tab characters in the file unless they are in a here-string.

+### No Trailing Whitespace After Backticks
+Backticks should always be directly followed by a newline

 ### Newline at End of File
 All files must end with a newline, see [StackOverflow.](http://stackoverflow.com/questions/5813311/no-newline-at-end-of-file)